fsprojects/OpenAPITypeProvider/README.md

 In case you have any doubts, you can always have a look [at unit tests](https://github.com/Dzoukr/OpenAPITypeProvider/blob/master/tests/OpenAPITypeProvider.Tests/BasicTests.fs)

 ## Known issues & Limitations
-1. Only YAML files are now supported in type provider (will be fixed soon)
-2. Only local (in the same document) $ref values are supported (will be fixed once I fix [OpenAPIParser](https://github.com/Dzoukr/OpenAPIParser))
-3. No support for `OneOf` and `ManyOf` since they are basically union types which is quite difficult (or maybe impossible) to generate from type provider
+1. No support for `OneOf` and `ManyOf` since they are basically union types which is quite difficult (or maybe impossible) to generate from type provider
-4. No filewatcher on source file - I'll probably need help with this.
+2. No filewatcher on source file - I'll probably need help with this.
 Anyone? :)

 ## Contribution